folded-ear/datawell/README.md

 ## database

 PostgreSQL 9.2 is "required".
 Other versions will probably work fine, as only core SQL functionality is used.
-In fact, other databases probably will work too.
-Only PostgreSQL 9.2 is supported though, because I'm lazy and don't want to worry about cross-platform stuff.
-If _you_ care, however, I would be more than happy to discuss, answer questions, and merge pull requests as needed.
+In fact, other databases would very likely also work, though Go's SQL drivers do no have a consistent approach to bind parameters, so it'd take a bit of effort to make it work.
+To this point there has not been a compelling reason to undertake that effort, but if you have one (or even better, are willing to put in the time) we'd be happy to discuss and help in whatever way we can.

 ## configuration